amritv0306/amritv0306/README.md

 - 👋 Hi, I’m @amritv0306
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning C++
+- 👁️ I am profecient in python
 - 💞️ I’m looking to collaborate on project related to Machine Learning and Automation
 - 📫 How to reach me https://www.linkedin.com/in/amrit-v306/